Elliott Museum: History

 The original Elliott Museum was built in 1961 by Harmon Elliott as a tribute to his father, Sterling Elliott.
 On November 18, 1961, it was given to the non-profit Historical Society of Martin County, which has operated both the Museum and Gilbert’s Bar House of Refuge ever since.
 Some of the collection came from Sterling Elliott.
 Much of it was purchased by Harmon Elliott from an Americana Museum in Salem, Massachusetts for display in the Elliott Museum.

 Over the years, the original building was in need of repair and the spaces no longer met the needs of the growing museum organization, so in June 2011 the original Elliott Museum building was torn down.
 The new, 48,000 square foot Elliott Museum opened to the public in March, 2013.
 The Museum opened with the donation of the Model A and Model AA commercial vehicle collection assembled by Elliott R. Donnelley.
 Shortly after opening, the Museum merged with the Classic Boat and Maritime Museum, taking on its collection of classic boats, boat models, and its mission of interpreting local maritime history.

+Exhibitions

 The new Elliott Museum offers permanent and changing exhibitions, and the Museum hosts a number of programs and lectures throughout the course of the year.
 The Museum attracts a number of vintage car enthusiasts, and its annual car show Classics at the Beach has been held each Spring since 1996.

+In 2025, the museum introduced a holographic AI installation featuring British archaeologist Howard Carter.
+Projected inside an interactive holographic display, the avatar engages visitors in conversation about the 1922 discovery of Tutankhamun’s tomb and the broader context of early 20th-century archaeology.
+The dialogue and storytelling are grounded in Carter’s original writings and field notes.